nitroagility/nitroagility-assets/README.md

-# nitroagility-assets
-NITROAgility Trade Mark and Logo Assets
+# NitroAgility Trade Mark and Logo Assets

+This repository contains the official trade mark and logo assets for the PermGuard project.

+© 2024 Nitro Agility Srl.
+All rights reserved.